OV-G-V Alarm

 An OV G V alarm on a Solis inverter refers to an Over Grid Voltage issue.
 This means that the grid voltage is exceeding the acceptable limits set by the inverter.
 Here's a step-by-step guide to troubleshoot the issue:

-Possible Solutions
+Possible solutions

 Grid code/standard not set properly

 On the LCD proceed to the ADVANCED SETTING section.
 Enter the password 0010.
 Select “Turn Grid off or on”.
 Select off.
-Choose SELECT STANDARD select UL-240V-A, UL-208V-A, UL-240V, UL-240V. hit ENTER to confirm setting.
+Choose SELECT STANDARD select UL-240V-A, UL-208V-A, UL-240V, UL-240V. hit ENTER to confirm the setting.
 Go back to Select “Turn Grid off or on”.
 Select on.
 Wait 5 minutes and the alarm should clear.

 US Grid Code Meaning